abpframework/abp/docs/en/get-started/single-layer-web-application.md

 ## Creating a New Solution

+> 🛈 This document uses [ABP Studio](../studio/index.md) to create new ABP solutions. **ABP Studio** is in the beta version now.
+If you have any issues, you can use the [ABP CLI](../cli/index.md) to create new solutions.
+You can also use the [getting started page](https://abp.io/get-started) to easily build ABP CLI commands for new project creations.

 Assuming that you have [installed and logged in](../studio/installation.md) to the application, you should see the following screen when you open ABP Studio:

 ![abp-studio-welcome-screen](images/abp-studio-welcome-screen.png)